DrazDarkModdingHub/heartlandredux/README.md

 Within the Heartland folder, copy the contents of the **Game Folder Files** folder to your root Oblivion directory (e.g. `C:\Steam\steamapps\common\Oblivion`).

-### Running Better Oblivion Sorting Software (BOSS) with User Rules

-1. Run **ModOrganizer.exe** in the Heartland MO2 folder.
-3. Select **BOSS GUI** from the **executable dropdown** in MO2 and hit **Run**.
-The BOSS GUI will appear over the top of MO2.
-Hit **Run BOSS** without changing any of the settings.
-It will now take some time to download the latest masterlist, if it hasn't done so already.
-(This occasionally fails - if this happens, first ensure 'Update Masterlist' is ticked, then try running BOSS again.
-Eventually, you should receive the masterlist.
-When you are successful, untick 'Update Masterlist'.).
-After the masterlist is obtained, BOSS will sort your plugins and output an HTML log when completed.
-4. Download the **userlist.txt** file from [here](https://drive.google.com/open?id=1YMnIIi1illJe7TeQdkRvX64FbfzmsiwU), cut to  **tools/BOSS/bin/Release-64/oblivion** and overwrite any existing file there.
-5. Repeat step 3, using BOSS to sort your load order with the newly applied user rules.

 ### Special Installation Steps

 ##### _Steam and Retail Users_